Plagiarism & Collusion

 Plagiarism

-- You commit plagiarism if you fail to acknowledge the sources of any information in your paper that is not either common knowledge or personal knowledge.
+- You commit plagiarism if you purposefully and without prior instructor approval fail to acknowledge the sources of any information in your paper that is not either common knowledge or personal knowledge.
 Common knowledge includes facts, dates, events, information, and concepts that belong generally to the educated public.
-Even if you used a reference book to discover the dates of George Washington's presidency, for example, you would not have to acknowledge the source because those dates fall into the range of historical common knowledge.
-If you borrowed material that interpreted or commented on Washington's presidency, however, you would be expected to cite your source.
+Even if you use a reference book to discover the dates of George Washington's presidency, for example, you should not acknowledge the source because those dates fall into the range of common historical knowledge.
+If you borrow material that interprets or comments on Washington's presidency, however, unless your instructor says otherwise, you should cite your source.
 You can acknowledge a source through in-text citations, attribution lines (for example, "George Will observes in Men at Work . . ."), footnotes, or other forms of documentation approved by your instructor.

-- You commit plagiarism if you fail to acknowledge direct quotation either by using quotation marks when quoting short passages or indention when quoting longer passages.
-Without the quotation marks or indention, a passage copied directly from a source might be considered plagiarized even if it were followed by an in-text citation or a footnote: the citation or footnote acknowledges that you have a source but it does not indicate that you have borrowed someone else's exact words.
-If you use the language of a source, word-for-word, you must use quotation marks or block indention.
+- You commit plagiarism if you purposefully present a direct quotation as if it were your own writing, without attributing the words to someone else, without placing quotation marks around the quoted material, or without indenting when quoting longer passages.
+Without the attribution, quotation marks, or indention, a passage copied directly from a source might be considered plagiarized even if it is followed by an in-text citation or a footnote: the citation or footnote acknowledges that you have a source but it does not indicate that you have borrowed someone else's exact words.

-- You commit plagiarism if you too closely paraphrase the original words of your source.
+- You commit plagiarism if you purposefully borrow the original words of your source without making substantial changes to their expression.
 Some students think that they can avoid a charge of plagiarism by changing a few words in each sentence they copy, or by rearranging the shape of phrases or the order of sentences in a paragraph.
 This is not true.
 When you take notes, you must be careful to put ideas in your own words, or to use direct quotation when you are relying on phrases borrowed directly from a source.

 - You commit plagiarism if you take, buy, or receive a paper written by someone else and present it as your own.